General Program Questions

 Are scholarships available?

 We offer some smaller need-based scholarships you can apply for in the fall and spring.
 Scholarship recipients are determined using financial aid documents submitted during the application process.
-Additionally, we have a Working Student Support Award Scholarship which is awarded to two students each fall and spring who work at least 10 hours a week while going to school and submit the required documents.
+Additionally, we have a Working Student Support Award Scholarship which is awarded to one student each fall and spring who works at least 10 hours a week while going to school and submits the required documents.
 You must apply for scholarships to be considered.
 Regrettably, we do not offer scholarships for the summer program.

 Can I do the program after I graduate?